mhweiner/lambdaconf/README.md

 ### Loaders

-Loaders are lambda functions that are called during startup (run-time).
+Loaders are lambda functions (the real kind, not AWS Lambdas 😛) that are called during startup (run-time).
 A great example of this is fetching API keys from AWS Secrets Manager.

 Loaders are run once during the type declaration build step (compile-time), and once while the configuration is loading (run-time).
 They can be normal functions or use async/await/Promise.